 We Fessed Up Regarding Our Situation

 The first thing we did with our kids when we realized our finances were major league out of control was to confess the situation to our kids.
-We sat them down, told them the stark reality we were facing and told them that we as a family were going to be making some changes to improve the situation and get out of debt.
+We sat them down, told them the stark reality we were facing, and said to them that we, as a family were going to be making some changes to improve the situation and get out of debt.

 We also apologized to them for getting into the situation and told them that it wasn’t responsible for us as parents to create such a mess.